JosepFBG/Thesis-Procedure-and-Databases/README.md

 Part_7_SACD.R
 Part_8_Divergence_Measurement.R
 ```
+It is important to first open the Git Project file!
+Otherwise the files will not work.
 ## Required input files

 The code expects the required raw data files to be available in the working directory.
 These include, among others: